 Some gardeners place a small can or other measuring gauge within the root zone of a tree so they can see when 1 inch of water has accumulated.
 The most effective watering devices are the slow soaker or drip hoses, plastic tree bags, or the small sprinklers that distribute water close to the ground, reaching the entire root zone.
 The root zone is a circle that runs around the tree, extending from the trunk directly outward to the end of the lowest branch tips.

 Add several inches of shredded bark to the root zones of trees and shrubs to keep valuable moisture from evaporating.
 Mulch perennial or mixed borders with finely shredded material or compost that retains moisture and improves soil texture.

 WATER EARLY AND CHOOSE WISELY

-At this time less water is lost through evaporation.
+At this time, less water is lost through evaporation.
 This is also the preferred time to water plants susceptible to powdery mildew.
 By watering in the morning, their foliage will have a chance to dry completely during the day before being moistened again from nighttime dew.
-Plants whose foliage can never dry completely can develop mildew problems more quickly.
+Plants whose foliage never dries completely can develop mildew problems more quickly.

 When selecting plants for the garden, consider planting drought-tolerant annuals, perennials, and ornamental grasses, especially in exposed sunny areas.
 Know your plants and their watering needs and group them accordingly.